Abiotic Factors In The Amazon Rainforest

 Abiotic factors are the non-living chemical and physical parts of the environment that affect living organisms and the functioning of ecosystems.
 These factors can determine which organisms survive in a particular environment and how well they survive.
 In the context of the Amazon rainforest, these factors are particularly pronounced and play a crucial role in shaping the region's unique biodiversity and ecological processes.

 To truly appreciate the complexity of the Amazon, one must understand how these non-living components interact with the living organisms.
-Sunlight, for example, drives photosynthesis, the foundation of the food web, while rainfall dictates water availability, influencing plant growth and animal behavior.
-Temperature affects metabolic rates and species distribution, while the soil provides essential nutrients for plants.
+And sunlight, for example, drives photosynthesis, the foundation of the food web, while rainfall dictates water availability, influencing plant growth and animal behavior.
+On the flip side, temperature affects metabolic rates and species distribution, while the soil provides essential nutrients for plants.
 The topography of the land creates diverse habitats, further contributing to the region's rich biodiversity.

 Sunlight and the Canopy Layer